MkDay/Post-Collection/How-To-Find-Out-If-An-Element-Has-Children-In-JavaScript-Post.md

 #### 2.3.
 Find children using *childNodes.length*

 The [*parent.childNodes*](https://developer.mozilla.org/en-US/docs/Web/API/Node/childNodes) is an object of the parent node.
-So we can check the number of children it has, using `length` property.
+So we can check the number of children it has, using the `length` property.

-Here we get 3 child nodes, only representing *comments* and *whitespaces*.
+Here we get three child nodes, only representing *comments* and *whitespaces*.

 ```javascript